SpoonX/aurelia-form/doc/terminology.md

 ### Form Field

 The form is composed out of form fields.
 A form field visualizes just one property in the model.
 In Aurelia the form-fields are components.
+An example of a form field is the input field with type `text` or `number`.

 ## Element